katerabinowitz/FOIA-Requests/README.md

 ##Let’s FOIA!
 [Here is DC’s FOIA website.](http://dc.gov/page/freedom-information-act-foia)

+[DC Open Government Coalition](http://www.dcogc.org/content/foia) is a great resource for learning more FOIA laws, the process, and your rights.

 ###My two favorite places to file FOIAs are:

 [MuckRock](https://www.muckrock.com/) (also a good place to see and piggy back off of what other people have FOIA-ed)